StackVista/sts-trace-dotnet/docs/Windows_StsAgent_testing.md

 + Run it in VirtualBox and install VirtualBox Guest OS Addons.
 + Setup timezone and date format if needed.
++ Do the Windows update first as it will work in the background and slow everything down.
++ Restart the VM after Windows update is finished.

 ## Install chocolatey on Windows
 Do it in PowerShell as Admin.